seongjoojung/seongjoojung.github.io-source/src/posts/force-correction-tutorial.md

  NCORE = 8
 </code></pre>

 Note that positive value of `SCALING` is used, which will simulate negative electric field.
 Because PbTiO<sub>3</sub> is ferroelectric (and it is in the "negative capacitance" region), it will induce structure with positive polarization and lower energy, compared to your non-polar structure.
+Always start with small value of `SCALING`, and use the structure of smaller `SCALING` as starting point of larger `SCALING`.

 For your `POSCAR`, you cannot use the `CONTCAR` of your non-polar structure without setting `ISYM=0`.
 But since we know that the space group of the polarized PbTiO<sub>3</sub> is P4mm, we'll circumvent this by altering the `POSCAR` a little bit.
 In general, it is always good to compare your calculation with a trial calculation of `ISYM=0`.